 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most basic type of home air filter.
-These filters do not generally better your family’s air quality; instead, they were created to protect the heating and cooling equipment from having larger contaminants get into the system and harm the components.
+These filters do not usually improve your family’s air quality; instead, they were designed to protect the HVAC equipment from having larger contaminants enter the system and damage the parts.
 As a result, they aren’t successful at removing indoor air pollutants, but you can purchase them for about $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Comfortech Service Experts a call today and we will walk you through your options to make the best decision for your family’s breathing air.
+If you’re having trouble deciding which air filter is the best choice for your home, give Comfortech Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.